rahulmehta25/MARTA/README.md

 This platform provides:
 - **Real-time demand forecasting** using LSTM and XGBoost models
 - **Route optimization simulation** with heuristic algorithms
+- **Modern React UI** with interactive maps and real-time data visualization
 - **Interactive dashboards** for monitoring and visualization
 - **Data quality monitoring** and alerting systems
 - **Model explainability** for stakeholder trust